BMW 530e hybrid review

 530e xDrive | 32-34 miles | 157-177mpg | 37-40g/km |

-The plug-in hybrid BMW 5 Series, known as the 530e, is quite simply one of the best large company cars available in the UK.
+Yet even the outgoing BMW 530e – reviewed here – is one of the best hybrid company cars you can buy.
 That may seem like a bold statement, but the 5 Series has always been at or near the top of this class, and in plug-in hybrid form it takes full advantage of the latest Benefit-in-Kind (BiK) tax rates to offer sporty, luxurious and practical motoring that doesn't cost the earth.

 Long-distance comfort and motorway cruising ability are essential parts of the executive-car experience, and the 530e’s 2.0-litre, four-cylinder petrol engine has this covered.
-Better yet, its battery pack is good for 37 miles of zero-tailpipe-emissions motoring, making it easier on your wallet and the environment for shorter everyday trips around town.
+Better yet, its battery pack is good for up to 37 miles of zero-tailpipe-emissions motoring, making it easier on your wallet and the environment for shorter everyday trips around town.

 To make the most of that capability, you'll need a home wallbox charging point to top up the 530e's battery between journeys – although a three-pin socket will do the job just fine, if not as quickly.
-A full charge from a wallbox will take around three and a half hours, while a three-pin socket will take five and a half.
+A full charge from a wallbox will take around three-and-a-half hours, while a three-pin socket will take five-and-a-half.
 Total power from the engine and motor combined is 288bhp, so the 5 Series hybrid is quick: it’ll do 0-62mph in just 5.9 seconds, yet CO2 emissions can be as low as 31g/km, which is why company-car tax is so cheap.

 The only other compromise you make in the name of reduced emissions compared to a standard petrol or diesel 5 Series is a slightly smaller boot.
 The 530e’s battery is under the boot floor, which means you lose 120 litres of luggage space from those cars, but the 410 litres remaining is plenty for most people's needs.